mmm111mmm/inacityinthefuture/01-bool-compare-if/09-weather-project.md

 Our logic will be like this. *(note: there will be multiple if statements.)*

 * If it is raining, take a coat
-* If it is not raining, and below 20.0, take a coat
+* If it is not raining, and below or equal to 20.0, take a coat
 * If it not raining, and the temperature is above 20.0, don't take a coat
 * If it above 20.0 degrees, wear shorts
 * If it is below or equal to 20.0, wear jeans